mcpcpc/mcpcpc.github.io/_posts/2020-12-05-bash-aliases.md

 Overview
 --------

-SHELL aliases are fun.
-SHELL aliases are easy!
+Shell aliases are fun.
+Shell aliases are easy!
 So here are a few to get you started.

 Navigation and Editting